 Once you feel confident trying these easy smart food snack and meal ideas, consider that each new inspiration can be made in many different ways.
 Change up the vegetables that go with your hummus, add a different kind of cheese to your omelet, or make your wrap with ham or mixed veggies instead of turkey.
 This can help to keep your heart healthy diet interesting so you don’t get bored.

 Smart Foods & Meal Prep

 At the heart of any simple an effective healthy eating plan for seniors is meal prep.
 If you can get in the habit of making this a weekly project, it’ll make your life easier throughout the week.
 Prep certain smart foods that are easy to reheat and can be prepared in bulk.
 Then, you can simply break them down into smaller portions throughout the week.
 For instance:

 - Wash and prep fruits and vegetables that you didn’t buy frozen

 - Prepare chicken breasts that you can chop and refrigerate to be added to salads or meals

 - Make a large batch of soup to freeze in individual portions in tightly sealed bags

 While meal prep is an important part of any senior’s healthy eating plan, sometimes it can feel like a big undertaking.
-If you have difficulty standing for a long period of time, aren’t quite confident using the stove or simply feel like you need some extra support, don’t be afraid to ask for help.
+If you have difficulty standing for a long period of time, aren’t quite confident using the stove or simply feel like you need some extra support, ask for help.

 Signs that it might be time to bring in some help include a refrigerator full of spoiled food, repeated meals with little variety, skipping meals regularly, sudden weight loss or gain, frequently feeling too tired to prepare a meal, or a strong reliance on junk food instead of healthy choices.